medoidai/givebackgpt/README.md

 ## 🚀 Quick Start Guide

-Before moving on with the Installation, make sure the Prerequisites below are satisfied.
+Before moving on with the installation steps, make sure the prerequisites below are satisfied.

 ### 📋 Prerequisites